 Yes.
-Quittance's no sale no fee guarantee covers you for any reason at all including you deciding not to go ahead with the move.
+The no sale, no fee guarantee covers you for any reason at all including you deciding not to go ahead with the move.

-No. Your solicitor will work exclusively on a no move no fee basis.
+No. Your solicitor will work exclusively on a no sale, no fee basis.
 The legal fees are not increased to cover the no sale no fee guarantee.

 Is there a catch?

-No. Our no move no fee guarantee is applicable to all sale and purchase transactions that do not ultimately complete.
+No. The no sale, no fee guarantee is applicable to all sale and purchase transactions that do not ultimately complete.

 - No Move, No Fee Guarantee

 - Fixed fee conveyancing service

 - CQS-accredited panel solicitors